Pigeons and pigeon eggs must meet conditions set out in the General Authority for the importation of pigeons and pigeon eggs into Tasmania.

 Form P1 "Health Certificate for Pigeons (Columba livia) and pigeon eggs entering Tasmania".
 See below for specific conditions for Racing Pigeon Clubs.

 - The Health declaration's for pigeon and fertile pigeon eggs must be completed by both the importer and the exporter.

-- Both the importer and exporter must have had their entire pigeon flocks, of the right age, as well as the birds being imported vaccinated against Avian paramyxovirus (APMV1).
+- Both the importer and exporter must have had their entire pigeon flocks of the appropriate age, as well as the birds being imported, vaccinated against Avian paramyxovirus (APMV1).
 The imported birds must have received their latest vaccination at least 4 weeks and no more than 12 months prior to entry into Tasmania.

 - The vaccination program must be applied to all pigeons of appropriate age on the premises using an initial immunization of 2 doses of an inactivated Newcastle Disease vaccine administered not less than 4 weeks apart and according to the written recommendations of a veterinarian registered to practice in Australia,

 - All bedding for birds or packing material for eggs must be new, seed free material, and must be disposed of on arrival in an appropriate manner that prevents contact with pigeons.

 Download Form P1:

 Health Certificate for Pigeons (Columba livia) and Pigeon Eggs (386Kb)

 the birds have been vaccinated according to the General Authority for entry to Tasmania: